The story

 The next months Jeannot wrote down a text on the wooden floor of the living room.
 With a hand drill he made small holes which he connected with lines cut out with a gouge or a knife, in this way giving shape to the text in capital.
 Carving eighty lines of text must have entailed many months of intensive labor.

-Soon after completing this job, Jeannot died and maybe he had starved himself to death (1972).
+Soon after completing this job, Jeannot died; maybe he had starved himself to death (1972).
 Together with his mother he was buried in the local cemetery

 The sister continued living in the house, alone, isolated, hardly coming outside.
 She was found dead in 1993.